Research

 It does not make sense when the buyer wants ongoing positioning, executive media training, crisis response, or narrative development.
 Those are retainer problems.

 If the goal is Machine Relations rather than publicity theater, the standard is simple: the placement should improve entity clarity, increase third-party corroboration, and support future AI citations.
-That is the path into the MR Stack and the reason Citation Architecture matters.
+That is the path into the MR stack and the reason citation architecture matters.

 Frequently asked questions #